How to Find WooCommerce Returning Customers & Improve Customer Retention

 A returning customer is a customer who has made more than one purchase from the store within a specified period.
 The returning customer rate is a metric that measures the percentage of total visits from repeat customers, indicating the business’s ability to retain its existing clients and achieve long-term growth and profitability.

-According to their study, returning customers make between 25-40% of the total sales annually.
+According to their study, returning customers make between 25% and 40% of the total sales annually.
 Some studies claim that attracting a new customer costs your business between five and twenty-five times as much as keeping an existing one.

 Attracting a new customer, costs your business between five and twenty-five times as much as keeping an existing one.

-To put it simply, if you bring back a first-time customer to buy again, it is more likely that they will become loyal customers.
+To put it simply, if you bring back a first-time customer to buy again, they are more likely to become loyal customers.

 WooCommerce customer retention

 WooCommerce customer retention is the ability of a company to retain its customers over a specified period.
-If a company has high customer retention, that means its customers continue to rebuy the same products or new products, re-subscribe to the same services, or, in some other way, continue buying from that company.
+If a company has high customer retention, that means its customers continue to rebuy the same products or new products, re-subscribe to the same services, or, in some other way, continue buying from that company and increasing the average order value.
 It is a critical metric that measures the percentage of total purchases from repeat customers, indicating the business’s ability to retain its existing clients and achieve long-term growth and profitability.

-Retaining existing customers is a lot less expensive than acquiring new ones.
+Retaining existing customers is much less expensive than acquiring new ones.
 Existing customers are already familiar with your products and services and have some level of trust in your business.
-When targeting existing customers, not only will you save resources on customer acquisition, but you will also reduce costs for customer education and training.
+When targeting existing customers, you will not only save resources on customer acquisition but also reduce costs for customer education and training.
 This is why it is important to know your customer purchase history.

 Returning customers are also a lot more profitable.
 According to a study by Adobe, only 8% of returning customers are responsible for 40% of the eCommerce revenue in the USA.